Market presence & forecast

 Airbus presence in the MENA region

-Since the first Airbus aircraft delivered into the region over 30 years ago, there are now close to 700 Airbus aircraft of all types flying with more than 50 operators across MENA – and this is continually increasing.
-The Airbus fleet being operated in the Middle East and Northern Africa region consists of 54 per cent single-aisle A320 Family, 38 per cent wide-body aircraft, and 8 per cent very large A380 aircraft.
-With more than around 370 in service today, the Airbus A320 Family is the most popular passenger aircraft type in this region.
+Since the first Airbus aircraft delivered into the region over 30 years ago, there are now close to 700 Airbus aircraft of all types flying with operators across MENA – and this is continually increasing.
+The Airbus fleet being operated in the Middle East and Northern Africa region consists of 54 per cent single-aisle A320 Family, 35 per cent wide-body aircraft, and 11 per cent A380 aircraft.
+With approximately 365 in service today, the Airbus A320 Family is the most popular passenger aircraft type in this region.

 Thanks to the sustained growth and expansion of airlines throughout this region, today an increasing proportion of Airbus orders belong to carriers from MENA.
-Middle East and North Africa airlines such as Etihad and Qatar Airways have accounted for a significant percentage of the latest Airbus products: the A350 XWB and the A380.
+Middle East and North Africa airlines such as Etihad and Qatar Airways have accounted for a significant percentage of orders for Airbus’ latest product: the A350 XWB.
 In addition, other major carriers such as Saudi Arabian Airlines, Air Arabia, and Egyptair have taken delivery of significant numbers of single aisle and wide-body Airbus aircraft to meet their growth.

 For a complete and detailed list of Airbus operators in the Middle East and Northern Africa region, please visit the Orders and Deliveries page to download the complete O&Ds excel table and select the 'Middle East' tab in the excel file.